open-resources/physics_bank/content/public/006.Force/Friction/Doorstop/Doorstop.md

     weight: 1
 myst:
   substitutions:
-    params:
-      vars:
-        title: Doorstop
+    params_vars_title: Doorstop
-      part1:
-        ans1:
-          value: Doing so increases the coefficient of friction.
+    params_part1_ans1_value: Doing so increases the coefficient of friction.
-        ans3:
-          value: Doing so increases the force of static friction between the wedge and the floor
+    params_part1_ans3_value: Doing so increases the force of static friction between the wedge and the floor
-        ans4:
-          value: Doing so causes the friction to become kinetic friction instead of static friction.
+    params_part1_ans4_value: Doing so causes the friction to become kinetic friction instead of static friction.
-        ans5:
-          value: Ghosts.
+    params_part1_ans5_value: Ghosts.
 It keeps ghosts from pushing the door shut.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}
 A wedge-shaped doorstop is most effective when it sits tightly under the door.

 ## Question Text